Careers360 Logo

-Indian Air Force has prescribed the AFCAT eligibility criteria 2025 in the official notification, which will be released on the official website, afcat.cdac.in.
-The AFCAT 2025 eligibility criteria includes nationality, academic qualification, age limit, physical standards, etc. Aspirants who are planning to appear for the AFCAT exam need to check the eligibility criteria beforehand.
+Indian Air Force prescribed the AFCAT eligibility criteria 2026 in the official notification.
+Candidates can check the detailed AFCAT 2026 eligibilty criteria at afcat.edcil.co.in.
+The AFCAT eligibility criteria includes nationality, academic qualification, age limit, physical standards, etc. Aspirants who are planning to appear for the AFCAT exam need to check the eligibility criteria beforehand.

 • Nationality